forestgrape/coronavirus/index.md

 [in work]<br>
 Outside there is much more air per person than inside:
 * In an indoor room with 3 meters high and each person has a distance of 2 meters to the next, there are 12 cubic meters of air per person.
 * In the most densely populated cities the density reach 100'000 person per square kilometer.
-Additionally assuming that only the lower 150 meters of air are well mixed this yields an average of (1'000'000 * 150)/100'000 = 1500 cubic meters of air per person. <!--Compared to an indoor room with a high of 3 meters this corresponds to a distance of 22 meters to the next (if only aerosols transmission but droplet transmission is taken into account). -->
+Additionally assuming that only the lower 150 meters of air are well mixed this yields an average of (1'000'000 * 150)/100'000 = 1500 cubic meters of air per person. <!--Compared to an indoor room with a high of 3 meters this corresponds to a distance of 22 meters to the next (if only aerosols transmission and not droplet transmission is taken into account). -->
 * Assuming perfect mixing of air in the lower 1500 density meters around the world and an average population density of about 15 persons per square kilometer: This means 15 persons/(1'000'000 * 1500 cubic meters) which yields that each person has an average of 100 million cubic meters of own air.

 #### virion destruction